Calabi-Yau metrics with conical singularities along line arrangements: Introduction

 \end{theorem}

-In algebro-geometric terms our angle constraints given by equations \ref{cond1} and \ref{cond3} are equivalent to say that \((\mathbb{CP}^2, \sum_{j=1}^{n}(1-\beta_j)L_j)\) is a log CY klt pair.
+In algebro-geometric terms our angle constraints given by equations \eqref{cond1} and \eqref{cond3} are equivalent to say that \((\mathbb{CP}^2, \sum_{j=1}^{n}(1-\beta_j)L_j)\) is a log CY klt pair.
 This pair admits a unique up to scale weak Ricci-flat singular K\"ahler metric \(g_{RF}\), see \cite{EGZ}.
-This weak solution has locally defined continuous K\"ahler potentials which admit a poly-homogeneous expansion (see \cite{JMR}, \cite{guenancia}) at points of \( L_j^{\times} \), where
+This weak solution has locally defined continuous K\"ahler potentials which admit a polyhomogeneous expansion (see \cite{JMR}, \cite{guenancia}) at points of \( L_j^{\times} \), where

-From this point of view our theorem \ref{thm1} provides, \emph{under the extra condition given by equation \ref{cond2}}, a more precise description of the asymptotics of the metric \(g_{RF}\) at the multiple points of the arrangement.
-The constraint specified by equation \ref{cond2} can be interpreted as a restriction to the case when there is no `jumping' of the tangent cone or, equivalently, as a stability condition for \(x_i \in S \) thought of as a singularity of the klt pair.
+From this point of view our Theorem \ref{thm1} provides, \emph{under the extra condition given by Equation \eqref{cond2}}, a more precise description of the asymptotics of the metric \(g_{RF}\) at the multiple points of the arrangement.
+The constraint specified by Equation \eqref{cond2} can be interpreted as a restriction to the case when there is no `jumping' of the tangent cone or, equivalently, as a stability condition for \(x_i \in S \) thought of as a singularity of the klt pair.

-\begin{remark} Our main theorem can be seen as a certain analogous in the logarithmic setting of the result of Hein and Sun for conifold Calabi-Yau varieties \cite{heinsun}.
-However, from one hand, we \emph{do not assume smoothability conditions} but, on the other, we crucially restrict ourself to the \emph{two dimensional} log case. \end{remark}
+\begin{remark} A couple of remarks are in order. \begin{itemize} \item Our main theorem can be seen as an analogue in the logarithmic setting of the result of Hein and Sun for conifold Calabi-Yau varieties \cite{heinsun}.
+However, from one hand, we \emph{do not assume smoothability conditions} but, on the other, we crucially restrict ourself to the \emph{two dimensional} log case.

+\item In complex dimension \(\geq 3\) the curvature of a (non-flat) Calabi-Yau cone metric blows-up (taking arbitrary large positive and negative values) close to its vertex and the argument presented in this paper breaks down.
+On the other hand, one might still consider higher dimensional polyhedral K\"ahler cones, but the singular set of the known examples is usually quite complicated (e.g. reflection arrangements as considered in \cite{CouwenbergHeckmanLooijenga}) and the linear analysis presented here also fails to cover such configurations. \end{itemize}